autoexecbat-ctf/write-ups/hkcertctf2024/morph/README.md

 From the pattern of the function calls, it looks like all functions have the same length of 86 bytes but each with a different value for the xor operation.

-To find the xor value, I copied the assembly code and locate the codes setting the xor value:
+To find the xor value, I copied the assembly code and located the codes setting the xor value:

-_Noteice how there are different forms in the assembly code while it takes only one byte for the xor operations.
+_Notice how there are different forms in the assembly code while it takes only one byte for the xor operations.

 `xor.txt`:
 ```